 You'd love the idea of being a Digital Nomad but you’re not sure if self-employment is the right thing for you?
 Try this type of volunteer work then!

-As a volunteer in digital marketing or SEO for a hostel, a surf school or any other, you can find out if the digital nomad life really is for you.
-Tasks may vary from
+As a volunteer in digital marketing or SEO for a hostel, a surf school or any other type of host, you can find out if the digital nomad life really is for you.
+Tasks may vary from:

 - Writing SEO optimized texts

-- Creating other content like photos, videos, etc.
+- Creating multimedia content like photos and videos.

 Doing volunteer work in a hostel is also a great option for more experienced Digital Nomads.
-Most of the hosts will require your help for like 4-5 hours a day, so you have plenty of time for your own freelance projects.
+Most of the hosts will require your help for around 4 hours a day, so you have time for your own freelance projects.

 I found another interesting experience on the Digital Nomad Island of Koh Phangan.
 They are developing a coworking space there and are looking for someone to optimize their SEO.
-Working in a coworking space is a super great chance to expand your social network and find allies for future projects together.
+Working in a coworking space is a great chance to expand your social network and maybe find colleagues for future projects.